Connect with us

 Waiting for something.

-Perhaps they’re worried what others will think if they try something.
+Perhaps they’re worried about what others will think if they try something.

 Or maybe they aren’t sure.

-Whatever it is, they have melted into the landscape and can’t make a decision.
+Whatever it is, they have melted into the landscape and can’t decide.

-In a situation like this, the responsibility shifts to the people who are part of the problem and solution to bring them to the forefront, to encourage them to talk.
+In a situation like this, the responsibility shifts to the people who are part of the problem and solution to bring them to the forefront, encouraging them to talk.

-If no one is able to do that for you, start by raising your hand.
+If no one can do that, start by raising your hand.

 Start by asking a question.

-When people see you this way, they’ll know that you can bring value to solving a problem.
+When people see you this way, they’ll know you can bring value to solving a problem.

 Good examples of people who are part of the landscape are stakeholders or end users of a product.